Skip to main content

 Cost CategoryLowMediumHighNotes

-Electrical Contractor License$585$2,340$7,020Most states require a master electrician license (4-6 years experience + exam + fingerprints) to own an electrical contracting business.
+Electrical Contractor License$585$2,340$7,020Most states require a master electrician license (typically several years of journeyman experience plus an exam and fingerprints) to own an electrical contracting business.

-Insurance$2,200$7,700$22,000Electrical work carries significant liability — electrical fires can result in six-figure claims.
-Minimum $1M general liability required by most GCs.
+Insurance$2,200$7,700$22,000Electrical work carries significant liability — electrical fire claims can run into six figures or more.
+One-million-per-occurrence general liability is the standard floor required by most general contractors.

 Marketing & Subcontractor Relationships$585$3,510$11,700GC subcontract relationships provide consistent project work without marketing spend.
 Build these first.